opensearch-project/documentation-website/_security-analytics/sec-analytics-config/log-types.md

 ## Log type APIs

-Use the Log type APIs, to perform custom log type operations using the REST API.
-For more information, refer to the [Log type APIs]({{site.url}}{{site.baseurl}}/security-analytics/api-tools/log-type-api/) documentation.
+Use the log type APIs to perform custom log type operations using the REST API.
+For more information, refer to the [log type APIs]({{site.url}}{{site.baseurl}}/security-analytics/api-tools/log-type-api/) documentation.